IIIF/cookbook-recipes/recipe/0139-geo-annotation/index.md

 * GeoJSON `properties` is a very generic field and [can be nearly anything](https://tools.ietf.org/html/rfc7946#section-3.2).
 If, for example, the targeted resource has a `label` and the `properties` field contains a `label`, the consuming interface must make a choice on which to preference for presentation purposes.
 This community should establish conventions to inject, override or extend resource properties.
 * [`geometry` can be more than just a `Point`.](https://tools.ietf.org/html/rfc7946#section-3.1)
 * Any place a `Feature` is used could instead be a [`FeatureCollection`](geocollection.json) containing one or more `Features`.
+* The annotation transcribing the fragment with the word "Paris" is deprioritized and thus is not embedded fully in the related data artifacts.

 ### The Canvas containing a jpeg that has a word of interest to geocode.